Nishu-Sheoran/To-Do-List-App/README.md

 # 📝 To-Do-List-App
-A clean and responsive To-Do List app built with HTML, CSS, and JavaScript to manage tasks effortlessly.
+A clean and responsive **To-Do List app** built with HTML, CSS, and JavaScript to manage tasks effortlessly.
 This project helps users stay organized, track progress, and boost productivity with an easy-to-use interface.

+---

-🚀 Features
+## 🚀 Features

-➕ Add Tasks – Quickly add new tasks to the list.
+- ➕ Add Tasks – Quickly add new tasks to the list.

-🗑️ Delete Tasks – Remove tasks when they are no longer needed.
+- 🗑️ Delete Tasks – Remove tasks when they are no longer needed.

-✏️ Edit Tasks – Update any task details effortlessly.
+- ✏️ Edit Tasks – Update any task details effortlessly.

-✅ Mark as Completed – Track which tasks are done.
+- ✅ Mark as Completed – Track which tasks are done.

-📊 Progress Bar – Visual representation of completed vs pending tasks.
+- 📊 Progress Bar – Visual representation of completed vs pending tasks.

-📋 Task List View – See all your tasks in one place.
+- 📋 Task List View – See all your tasks in one place.

-🎨 Clean & Responsive UI – Simple design that works across devices.
+- 🎨 Clean & Responsive UI – Simple design that works across devices.

+---

-💻 Tech Stack
+## 💻 Tech Stack

-HTML5 – Structure of the app
+- HTML5 – Structure of the app

-CSS3 – Styling and responsiveness
+- CSS3 – Styling and responsiveness

-JavaScript (Vanilla JS) – Functionality & interactivity
+- JavaScript (Vanilla JS) – Functionality & interactivity

+---

-📸 Preview
+## 📸 Screenshots